 Refrigerator Storage

-- Store leftover fish in an airtight container for up to 2 days.
+- Store leftover blackened fish in an airtight container in the refrigerator for up to 2 days.

 Freezing Blackened Fish Tacos